-- In this instance, a magnum of red wine, opened at the meat course and also served with the cheese course.
+- A magnum of red wine, opened at the meat course can be served with the cheese course.
 This will add a festive touch to your dinner.
 Guests know it is a special occasion when a magnum of fine wine is uncorked for their pleasure!

 - If you do wish to offer a separate wine with the cheese course, pick a wine that is deeper than the two already served, for example a wine from your cellar from an earlier vintage.

-- Trys a smooth Sauternes, particularly if the dessert is not overly sweet.
+- Try a smooth Sauternes, particularly if the dessert is not overly sweet.